 EWG has implemented Title VI Complaint Procedures that outline EWG’s Title VI complaint process.
 The Title VI Complaint Procedures are available in both English and Español.
 EWG also has a Title VI Nondiscrimination Complaint form available in English and Español.
 The complaint process and procedures are included as Appendix 3 in the Title VI Program.

 Limited English Proficiency (LEP) Plan

 EWG has also implemented a language assistance plan referred to as the LEP Plan that describes EWG’s strategies for providing language assistance to LEP persons and how EWG will notify LEP persons about the availability of language assistance.
+As described in the LEP Plan, EWG will provide language assistance services free of charge and upon request.
 The LEP Plan also analyzes the most recent data available about the St. Louis region’s LEP population.
 The LEP Plan is included as Appendix 5 in the Title VI Program.

 EWG developed maps that reflect a spatial analysis of the data used in the Title VI Program, including the data used in the LEP Plan.
 These maps provide information about demographic characteristics of the St. Louis region’s population such as low-income persons, zero-vehicle households, LEP persons, and minorities, among others.
 The maps are included as Appendix 8 in the Title VI Program.
 EWG’s Library provides more download options for maps by topic and maps by jurisdiction.

 To help citizens understand their rights under Title VI, EWG has developed a series of brochures and informational cards.
 Several of the brochures and cards are also available in Español.
 You can also find all of the brochures and cards in the Library.